mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/hdfs/2.6.0-3.2.0/release-notes/index.md

 # Release Notes for HDFS Service version 2.6.0-3.2.0

+## Updates
+- Updated HDFS version to `3.2.0`.
+Note: our package no longer includes Cloudera's `cdh` variant
+- Updated Snappy library to version `1.1.4` in the Hadoop tar ball.
+- Updated the SDK to version `0.56.1`
+- Oracle JDK is replaced with OpenJDK 8

-## Feature
+## Features
 - Added support for custom domains.
 See [custom domains](/mesosphere/dcos/services/{{ model.serviceName }}/2.6.0-3.2.0/operations/security/#forwarding-dns-and-custom-domain)
 - Added support for DC/OS Storage Service (DSS).
 See [DSS documentation](https://docs.d2iq.com/mesosphere/dcos/services/storage/1.0.0/)
 - Added marathon service scheduler checks

 ## Bug Fixes
 - Fixed a bug in Apache Derby related to the miscalculation of bytes read for a principal entry in the Kerberos keytab file.
 See [HADOOP-16283](https://issues.apache.org/jira/browse/HADOOP-16283)).

-## Updates
-- Updated HDFS version to `3.2.0`.
-Note: our package no longer includes Cloudera's `cdh` variant
-- Hadoop tar ball has been updated with Snappy 1.1.4 library.
-- Updated the SDK to version `0.56.1`
-- Oracle JDK is replaced by OpenJDK 8

 <!-- # Release Notes for HDFS Service version 2.5.0-2.6.0-cdh5.11.0